csikasote/bigc/README.md

 ---------------------------------------------

 #### Introduction
 This repository contains the data resources for the project `multimodal datasets for the Bemba language`.
-The dataset contains 16, 229 image-grounded-conversations in the Bemba language of Zambia, 92, 117 sentences/utterances amounting to 187 hours of speech data.
+The dataset consists ofa parallel corpus of speech and transcriptions of image-grounded dialogues between Bemba speakers and their corresponding English translations.
+It contains 92, 117 spoken utterances of both complete and incomplete dialogues, amounting to 187 hours of speech data grounded on 16,229 unique images.
 The dataset will enable the development of `speech recognition`, `speech and text translation` systems for Bemba, as well as facilitate research in language grounding and multimodal model development.
 The summary of the dataset is given below:

 <div class="tg-wrap"><table>